-The past few weeks have been busy for IS-Instruments (ISI), with our Business Development Manager, Jessica Gabb, attending two major international conferences.
+The past few weeks have been busy for IS-Instruments (ISI).
+Our Business Development Manager, Jessica Gabb, attended two major international conferences.
 Each focused on advancing Raman technologies and their applications within different sectors.

 Tritium Users Group (TUG) 2024 – University of Manchester

-Jessica, alongside Dr Rhea Sam, participated in the 23rd annual meeting of the Tritium Users Group (TUG), hosted this year by the University of Manchester.
+Jessica and Dr Rhea Sam participated in the 23rd annual meeting of the Tritium Users Group (TUG) hosted by the University of Manchester.
 TUG provides a focused platform for collaboration and knowledge exchange within the tritium and fusion communities.

 The gas Raman system operates with fibre-coupled optical access and a ruggedised configuration for deployment in tritium-compatible containment environments.
-The spectral resolution and sensitivity are optimised for differentiating Q-branch vibrational modes of hydrogen isotopologues, even at sub-atmospheric pressures.
+Engineers optimised the spectral resolution and sensitivity to differentiate Q-branch vibrational modes of hydrogen isotopologues, even at sub-atmospheric pressures.

 On the second day of TUG, attendees toured Amentum, where ISI exhibited the system and engaged with stakeholders from organisations including UKAEA, Atomic Weapons Establishment, National Physics Laboratory, Karlsruhe Institute of Technology, CEA (Commissariat à l’énergie atomique), and Sellafield.
 Technical discussions centred on the challenges of tritium metrology, system integration in controlled environments, and corrosion linked to tritium isotopic effects.
 In particular, UKAEA’s Ben Mercer provided an insightful talk on corrosivity mechanisms associated with tritium.
 This is a key concern for materials compatibility in fusion reactors.